1st Panzer Army: 1943

 In January 1943, von Mackensen's First Panzer Army became attached to Army Group Don under Field Marshal Erich von Manstein.
-The month after that, von Manstein redeployed the First Panzer Army together with the Fourth Panzer Army to counter-attack the Soviet breakthrough from the Battle of Stalingrad.
+In February, von Manstein redeployed the First Panzer Army together with the Fourth Panzer Army to counter-attack the Soviet breakthrough from the Battle of Stalingrad.
 The First Panzer Army contributed to the success of the Third Battle of Kharkov in March 1943.
 In July 1943, the Army, with the help of the XXIV Panzer Corps, repelled the Soviet Izyum-Barvenkovo Offensive.
 In October 1943 Soviet forces crossed the Dnieper River between Dnipropetrovsk and Kremenchug.
 The First Panzer Army counter-attacked along with the 8th Army, but failed to dislodge the Soviet forces.
-At the end of that month, as the Red Army closed in on Kiev, von Mackensen was replaced by Colonel-General Hans-Valentin Hube.
+At the end of March, as the Red Army closed in on Kiev, von Mackensen was replaced by Colonel-General Hans-Valentin Hube.

 1944

 The First Panzer Army remained attached to Army Group South from March 1943 to July 1944.
-By that time German troops had been pulled out from the Ukraine.
+By that time Wehrmacht troops had been pulled out from Ukraine.
 In March 1944, crisis hit the First Panzer Army as it was encircled by two Soviet fronts in the Battle of Kamenets-Podolsky pocket.
 A successful breakthrough was made, saving most of the manpower but losing the heavy equipment.
 That same month Hitler, who insisted his armies fight an inflexible defense to the last man, dismissed von Manstein.
 In October 1941, when the First Panzer Army had been formed, it was a large army consisting of four corps, several infantry, panzer, motorized, mountain, and SS divisions, along with a Romanian army and some Italian, Romanian, Hungarian, and Slovak divisions.
 By the spring of 1944, the First Panzer Army had shrunk considerably, consisting of only three corps, two infantry, four panzer, and one SS division.
 After July 1944 it retreated from Ukraine and Poland before fighting with Army Group A in Slovakia (Battle of the Dukla Pass).